cvxgrp/cvxpygen/README.md

 ## Explicitly solving problems

+For quadratic programs in which the coefficients of the linear objective terms and the righthand side of the constraints are affine functions of a parameter, the solution is a piecewise affine function of the parameter.

+The number of (polyhedral) regions in the solution map can grow exponentially in problem size (specifically, the number of inequality constraints), but when the number of regions is moderate, a so-called explicit solver is practical.
+Such a solver computes the coefficients of the affine functions and the linear inequalities defining the polyhedral regions offline; to solve a problem instance online it simply evaluates this explicit solution map.
+Potential advantages of an explicit solver over a more general purpose iterative solver can include transparency, interpretability, reliability, and speed.

-CVXPYgen can generate an explicit solution for linear and quadratic programs.
+CVXPYgen can generate such explicit solvers.
 To enable this feature, set `solver='explicit'` when generating code.
 By default, only the primal solution is computed.
 To also compute the dual solution, pass `solver_opts={'dual': True}`.
-Also, you can choose to store the explicit solution in half precision (instead of single precision), by setting `'fp16': True` in `solver_opts`.
+You can choose to store the explicit solution in half precision (instead of single precision), by setting `'fp16': True` in `solver_opts`.

-This feature is limited to small problems with a few variables and parameters.
+Limits on parameters are encouraged and can be represented as standard CVXPY constraints.
+As of now, we support simple bounds of the form `[l <= p, p <= u]` where `p` is a `cp.Parameter()` and `l` and `u` are constants.

 See our [manuscript](https://stanford.edu/~boyd/papers/cvxpygen_mpqp.html) for more details.
-You can control the maximum number of floating point numbers in the explicit solution via `'max_floats'` (default is `1e6`) and the maximum number of regions (see the manuscript for what this means, default is `500`) via `'max_regions'` in the `solver_opts` dict.
+You can control the maximum number of floating point numbers in the explicit solution via `'max_floats'` (default is `1e6`) and the maximum number of regions via `'max_regions'` (default is `500`) in the `solver_opts` dict.

+CVXPYgen uses [PDAQP](https://github.com/darnstrom/pdaqp) to construct explicit solutions.

 ## Tests